Perl Basics «Prev Next»

 1. Support for the Tk interface to Perl became available for the Win32 port.
 Tk is a GUI widget toolkit that comes from the UNIX world, where it was the Delphi-like rapid application development tool for the X Window system.
 If you think it is hard to program graphics in Windows, X is worse than you could ever imagine.
 Before Tk, no real alternative to low-level C code existed for GUI development.
 Tk is of interest both to transplanted UNIX developers, who already know it, and to people who want to create cross-platform GUIs.
 The material on developing GUIs using Automation servers is still of interest to Windows programmers, however, because Tk is likely going to have a learning curve, and Visual C++ is likely already to be well known.

 2. Although I do not discuss XS in this course, and I say XS is harder to learn from scratch, do not get the idea that I am knocking it.
 I am constrained by time and space to talk about things that have not been talked about elsewhere.
 The XS interface is finally becoming fairly well documented, and if you need to learn it, you can pick it up.
 XS is a viable alternative and may be the best alternative in many instances, especially if you have C code you want to compile and embed in Perl on many different platforms.
-XS is actually an inteface (somewhat similar to IDL) for defining the "glue" between a Perl module and an extension library.
+XS is actually an interface (somewhat similar to IDL) for defining the "glue" between a Perl module and an extension library.
 You need to learn this extension language and write all the glue code yourself.
-With Automation, Perl’s Win32::OLE module has prewritten glue for the Perl side, and Visual C++ automates generation of the glue on the C++ side.
+With Automation, Perl's Win32::OLE module has prewritten glue for the Perl side, and Visual C++ automates generation of the glue on the C++ side.
 For the programmer who wants to knock out code fast, Automation requires less work.

 3. If you would like more information, be sure to get a good course (see Bibliography) that discusses how COM specifically works with the registry, not just how to tweak user interface settings in the registry.